 Another useful way to view the data for suspicious activity is to look at how far individuals are traveling from their home addresses to get their vehicles repaired.

-Using map mode, we can examine policy holders and their connections to garages through policies and claims.
+Using map mode, which displays our network on a map, we can examine policy holders and their connections to mechanics through policies and claims.

 From our analysis of damage types, we know Fraser’s mechanics was associated with an unusually high number of claims involving one specific vehicle body part.
 This map view shows that several claimants traveled significant distances for repairs at Fraser’s, even though there were shops much closer to home.

 Whatever industry you’re in, smart data and visual modeling can be the difference between an average user experience and a great one.
 But getting the model right isn’t easy.
-That’s where our consulting services come in.
+That’s where our support comes in.

 Understanding what your users need is the first stage of data and visual modeling.
 Using our advanced toolkit technology, you can then build graph visualizations that’ll help your users work efficiently and effectively.

-Our flexible KeyLines and ReGraph toolkits feature interactive demos – including this insurance fraud example – complete with downloadable code.
+Our flexible KeyLines and ReGraph toolkits feature interactive demos, including this insurance fraud example.
 Ready to get started?
-Request a free trial